-The Company holds a 9.152% interest in Litio as at June 30, 2021 (December 31, 2020 - 11.243%).
+The Company held a 8.58% interest in Litio as at September 30, 2021 (December 31, 2020 - 11.243%).
+In assessing the value of this investment, the Company took full account of the contracted sale price for the Litio asset (sale completed in October 2021).

 The Company evaluates, among other factors, the duration and extent to which the fair value of an investment is less than its cost; and the financial health of, and near-term business outlook for, the investee, including factors such as industry and sector performance, changes in technology, and operational and financing cash flow.